 Middle School and High School Students: Unexcused tardies are part of the demerit system.
 Being late to homeroom and all classes without a doctor's note, dentist note, or note from faculty/staff members results in an automatic demerit.
-Full time students who have a first period class are expected to be present for homeroom; therefore arrival after 8:10 (without appropriate documentation) will result in an automatic demerit.

 Early Dismissal: